VCVRack/Fundamental/README.md

 Source code licensed under [BSD-3-Clause](LICENSE.txt) by [Andrew Belt](https://andrewbelt.name/)

-VCV logo is © 2017
+VCV logo is © 2017.
+Derivative works may not use the VCV logo.

-Panel graphics in `res/` are © 2017 by [Grayscale](http://grayscale.info/)
+Panel graphics in `res/` are © 2017 by [Grayscale](http://grayscale.info/).
+You may not create derivative works of Fundamental panels.

-Derivative works may not use the VCV logo or panel graphics.